Information about the measures

 Attrition rates reported may differ from data reported by the Department for Education (DfE) due to methodological differences when cleaning the SWC data.
 Furthermore, attrition rates reported by the DfE account for only teachers with qualified teacher status (QTS), whereas we include both teachers with and without QTS.

 Full-time equivalency adjusts every teacher in the census to the equivalent of a full-time teacher.
-For example, a part-time teacher that works 50% of a standard year would be classed as a 0.5 FTE teacher.
+For example, a part-time teacher who works 50% of a standard year would be classed as a 0.5 FTE teacher.

 • Rate of early-career teachers leaving the state-funded sector (attrition rate)